mhenr18/injector/README.md

 injector is available from the `in` fd and anything written to `out` or `err` will end up on the stdout/stderr of the injector.

+The `payload_main` function is invoked on a new thread in the target process - if you need to interact with any UI the first thing you'll want to do is schedule code on the main run loop.
+Anything overriden with mach_override can be done on the new thread as mach_override is atomic.

 The injector will run as long as the `out` and `err` files are kept open.

 Implementation